Update (March 2026):

 )

-The full diagnosis of how k-fold breaks on insurance data is in Why Your Cross-Validation is Lying to You.
+The full diagnosis of how k-fold breaks on insurance data is in Why k-Fold CV Is Wrong for Insurance.

 github.com/burning-cost/insurance-cv